-HISTORY CONCENTRATION
+- HISTORY CONCENTRATION -

 History is more than a chronological record of past events.
 It is a view of the mainstream of historical events as they harmonize and correlate with the Scriptural record.
 Historical events reveal the nations' response to God as they interact with each other.
-This major includes other related areas such as American government, economics, and political science.
+This concentration includes other related areas such as American government, economics, and political science.